The New York Jets took in their blue and orange brothers’ victory on the ice, a trip headlined by Feeney’s celebratory antics.

 Lundqvist’s scorpion kick save on Maxime Talbot preserved a tie game in the third period against Boston at MSG.
-It came big in the latter stages of the game, as Jesper Fast scored in the penultimate minute to secure a 2-1 win.
+It came big in the latter stages, as Jesper Fast scored in the penultimate minute to secure a 2-1 win.

 4/22/17: Hab We Done This Before?

-Fellow New York sports legend Yogi Berra would say that Lundqvist experienced deja vu all over against during the 2017 playoffs.
-The Rangers were clinging to a 3-2 series over the Canadiens.
-Though this bout came in the conference quarterfinals, the Rangers were on pace to wrap the series up at MSG in Game 6.
-Montreal made a monstrous final effort, but Lundqvist’s pad save on Tomas Plekanec gave the Rangers the confidence they needed to once again eliminate their Original Six rivals up north.
-Derek Stepan’s empty-netter gave them a 3-1 win, good for Lundqvist’s most recent playoff series win.
+Fellow New York sports legend Yogi Berra would say that Lundqvist experienced deja vu all over against during the 2017 playoffs, when the Rangers were clinging to a 3-2 series over the Canadiens in the opening round.
+With the Rangers were on pace to wrap the series up at MSG in Game 6, Montreal made a monstrous final effort, but Lundqvist’s pad save on Tomas Plekanec gave the Blueshirts the confidence they needed to once again eliminate their Original Six rivals up north.
+Stepan’s empty-netter gave them a 3-1 win, giving Lundqvist his final playoff series triumph.

 3/2/18: Nifty 50…on His 36th

 A trek to Alberta proved historic in several ways for Lundqvist.
-He celebrated his 36th birthday and earned 50 saves in a regulation win, posting half-a-hundred stops for the second consecutive game.
+He celebrated his 36th birthday and earned 50 saves in a regulation win, posting half-a-hundred stops for the second consecutive game (the prior coming in a 6-5 overtime win in Vancouver).
 The most crucial denial came in the early stages of the second period, turning away Mikael Backlund shortly before Pavel Buchnevich permanently gave the Rangers the lead.

 1/26/19: Going Streaking

-Though the more recent seasons featured little in terms of postseason success, Lundqvist made one more splash in the national level at the 2019 NHL All-Star Skills Competition in San Jose.
-In a 12-save performance, Lundqvist earned the title in the Save Streak competition, securing the title with a stop on Auston Matthews.
-Lundqvist would later made 13 saves on 15 attempts in the All-Star competition, including a six-stop shutout in the victorious final for the Metropolitan Division.
+Though the more recent seasons featured little in terms of postseason success, Lundqvist made one more splash at the national level at the 2019 NHL All-Star Skills Competition in San Jose.
+In a 12-save performance, Lundqvist earned the title in the Save Streak competition, securing the win with a final stop on Auston Matthews.
+Lundqvist would later make 13 saves on 15 attempts in the All-Star competition, including a six-stop shutout in the victorious final for the Metropolitan Division.

 2/2/19: The King’s the Captain Now

 The reigning Stanley Cup champions were constantly a thorn in Lundqvist’s side, though he did muster a 15-11-5 record against the Bolts.
-Tampa Bay and New York did a lot of business together in their respective quests for the Cup, so Lundqvist came face-to-face with a lot of former teammates over the years, ones that helped him kickstart the Rangers’ rise to power.
+Tampa Bay and New York did a lot of business together in their respective quests for the Cup, so Lundqvist came face-to-face with a lot of former teammates over the years, ones that helped him kickstart the Rangers’ rise to power before dealing with the Lightning ongoing championship quests.
 During one memorable reunion at MSG, Lundqvist stopped former captain Callahan on a breakaway in the third period of an eventual 3-2 loss.

 3/27/19: Boston Red Stops

-The latter stages of Lundqvist’s career forced him to deal with the Rangers’ latest rebuild, one that forced the aging goaltender to deal with lapses from a blueline trying to find itself.
+The latter stages of Lundqvist’s career had him dealing with the Rangers’ latest rebuild, one that forced the aging goaltender to deal with lapses from a blueline trying to find its identity.
 Though he didn’t match the numbers of his prime, Lundqvist did manage to provide some vintage moments, including this denial of Chris Wagner in a 2019 visit to Boston.

 11/27/19: Rock You Like a Hurricane

-The Rangers’ 2020 playoff cameo perhaps allowed the Carolina Hurricanes to dispatch some long-awaited revenge toward Lundqvist, who earned 33 wins against the artists formerly known as the Hartford Whalers in his career (3rd-best tally, behind only New Jersey and Philadelphia).
-He did manage to quell the storm one last time in November, when he made a whopping 45 saves, including this robbery of Martin Necas, in a 4-2 win.
+The Rangers’ 2020 playoff cameo perhaps allowed the Carolina Hurricanes to dispatch some long-awaited revenge toward Lundqvist, who earned 33 wins against the artists formerly known as the Hartford Whalers in his career (his third-best tally against a single team, behind only New Jersey and Philadelphia).
+He did manage to quell the storm one last time in November, when he made a whopping 45 saves, including this behind-the-back robbery of Martin Necas, in a 4-2 win.

 2/1/20: One Last Ride in the Motor City